Meds & Food For Kids logo

 Doing What Works: Capacity Crowd Hears Message of Urgency, Hope and Success in Saving Children’s Lives and Transforming Their Futures

-In the face of this challenge, Chris Greene, Chief Executive Officer of MFK, welcomed the capacity crowd and introduced keynote speaker, Ambassador Ertharin Cousin, with a message of both urgency and hope.
-“Locally led solutions that work offer hope by changing systems – not just to save more lives today, but to ensure that we have a better tomorrow,” said Greene.
+Chris Greene, chief executive officer of MFK, opened and closed the event by underscoring the solution that MFK delivers.
+“Locally led solutions that work offer hope by changing systems – not just to save more lives today, but to ensure that we have a better tomorrow.”

 MFK CEO Chris Greene speaking at MFK's Zero Hunger: Doing What Works event 2025

-Ambassador Cousin is a globally recognized champion for food security.
+The keynote speaker, Ambassador Ertharin Cousin, is a globally recognized champion for food security.
 She served as executive director of the United Nations World Food Programme and U.S. Ambassador to the U.N.
 Agencies for Food and Agriculture.
-She now leads the Food Systems for the Future Institute (FSFI) as managing director and CEO, advancing equitable access to affordable, nutritious food.
-She brought her extraordinary experience and insight to her presentation Exploring the Future of Aid: Local Leadership, Public-Private Collaboration, and Sustainable Change.
+She now leads the Food Systems for the Future Institute as managing director and CEO, advancing equitable access to affordable, nutritious food.
+She brought the depth of her extraordinary insight to her presentation Exploring the Future of Aid: Local Leadership, Public-Private Collaboration, and Sustainable Change.

 Ambassador Ertharin Cousin speaking at MFK's Zero Hunger: Doing What Works event 2025

-A highlight of the evening was recognition of MFK founder, Patricia B. Wolff, M.D., who recently received the 2025 Top Agri-food Pioneer Award by the World Food Prize Foundation.
-A pediatrician and former clinical professor of pediatrics at Washington University School of Medicine in St. Louis, Dr. Wolff founded MFK in 2003 to address the needless suffering and deaths of children from severe, acute malnutrition that she witnessed during her medical mission trips to Haiti.
+A highlight of the evening was recognition of MFK founder Patricia B. Wolff, M.D., who recently received the 2025 Top Agri-food Pioneer Award from the World Food Prize Foundation.
+A St. Louis pediatrician, Dr. Wolff founded MFK in 2003 to address the suffering and deaths of children from severe, acute malnutrition that she witnessed during her medical mission trips to Haiti.

 In turn, Dr. Wolff recognized and expressed gratitude to the more than 130 members of the MFK Founder’s Circle.
-These are people who provide significant financial support – and share the scientific, business and engineering expertise – required to produce and distribute ready-to-use therapeutic food (RUTF) at MFK’s modern, solar powered factory in Cap-Haitien and train thousands of farmers through its agriculture program.
+These are people who have provided significant financial support since MFK’s early years.
+Many have shared their scientific, business and engineering expertise to fuel MFK’s ability to achieve its mission.

 MFK founder Dr. Patricia Wolff speaking at MFK's Zero Hunger: Doing What Works event 2025